-Health Consumers Queensland is seeking four (4) Aboriginal and/or Torres Strait Islander health consumers, family members and carers who would like to host a yarning circle in the Torres Strait, North Queensland, Central West and Central Queensland regions to help shape healthcare for children and young people.
+Health Consumers Queensland is seeking two (2) Aboriginal and/or Torres Strait Islander health consumers, family members and carers who would like to host a yarning circle in the North West Queensland region and the Torres and Cape region to help shape healthcare for children and young people.

 About the project

 To assist First Nations community to have a say in the implementation of the Children’s Health Queensland Health Equity Strategy, Health Consumers Queensland is seeking two Aboriginal and/ or Torres Strait Islander people who would like to host a yarning circle with up to 10 local community members in the following regions:

 Each Yarning Circle is to include at least two Elders, both male and female and at least two young people, both male and female, community who use Children’s Health Queensland’s hospital and health services or another Hospital and Health Service (HHS) and use Aboriginal Community Controlled Health Organisations or other primary health care services.